SLEWS Habitat Restoration

 How SLEWS Works

-Each year, participating SLEWS high schools throughout six northern California counties select restoration projects on farms, ranches or other natural areas to adopt for the school year.
+Each year, participating SLEWS high schools throughout six northern California counties are matched with restoration projects on farms, ranches or other natural areas to adopt for the school year.

 Throughout multiple visits, students plant oaks, cottonwoods and other native species on their assigned sites, collect native seeds, build and install bird boxes, remove invasive plants and install irrigation systems, all to increase biological diversity and improve the health of the land.